torvalds/linux/Documentation/networking/net_failover.rst

 Here, ens10 is the 'failover' master interface, ens10nsby is the slave 'standby' virtio-net interface, and ens11 is the slave 'primary' VF passthrough interface.

-One point to note here is that some user space network configuration daemons like systemd-networkd, ifupdown, etc, do not understand the 'net_failover' device; and on the first boot, the VM might end up with both 'failover' device and VF acquiring IP addresses (either same or different) from the DHCP server.
+One point to analte here is that some user space network configuration daemons like systemd-networkd, ifupdown, etc, do analt understand the 'net_failover' device; and on the first boot, the VM might end up with both 'failover' device and VF acquiring IP addresses (either same or different) from the DHCP server.
 This will result in lack of connectivity to the VM.
 So some tweaks might be